Palmer and Company

-The Palmer and Company, Limited, often simply called Palmer and Co. was an Agency House in British India founded by John Horsley Palmer.
+The Palmer and Company, Limited, often simply called Palmer and Co. was an Agency House in British India founded by John Palmer (1767-1836), son of General William Palmer (1740-1816) and his first wife Sarah Hazell.
 Palmer and Co. was the largest Agency House in British India.

+Another banking company William Palmer and Company was started in 1810 in Hyderabad by William Palmer (1780-1867), also known as "King Palmer", son of General William Palmer (1740-1816) and his second wife Bibi Faiz Bakhsh ‘Faiz-un-Nisa’ Begum (died 1828) who came from the Oudh ruling family along with the Gujarati moneylender Benkati Das.
+A partner in this company would later be Sir William Rumbold, 3rd Baronet (1787–1833).

 History

 Background

 Before the advent of joint-stock banking companies in India, the role of banks was played by agency houses.
 The agency houses performed various quasi-banking functions which included but were not limited to: